Understanding The Best Medicare Supplement Plans

 Part A and Part B will not cover 100% of your health expenses, and you will pay something for any care you receive in the form of deductibles, co-pays, and co-insurances.
 For example, if have Part A and Part B only and you are admitted to the hospital, Medicare will cover most of your costs, but you will pay a deductible of $1,316 in 2017.
 More importantly, that deductible applies to a 60 day benefit period, so you could pay it more than once in a year if you had multiple hospital stays.

 Medicare Supplement plans to cover costs such as the Part A deductible, as well as co-pays and co-insurances related to Part B services.
 There are ten Medicare Supplemental plans currently available — A, B, C, D, F, G, K, L, M, N, and a high-deductible version of Medigap Plan F — each offering a different combination of benefits.
 The Medigap plans are sold by private insurance companies and are standardized, meaning the benefits of each type of Medicare plan do not vary from company to company, regardless of the cost.

-There are two other ways in which Medicare Supplement plans offer seniors peace of mind.
+There are two other ways in which Medicare Supplement plans offer individuals peace of mind.
 The plans renew automatically, and the companies are prevented from canceling your policy as long as you pay your premiums.
 So, as long as you are happy with your Medigap plan, you can forget about your insurance and move onto things you’d rather be doing.
 And, if you’re not happy, there is a 30-day money-back guarantee in most states, which allows you to get a quote on and choose a different Medicare Supplemental plan.